 Director: Theodore Melfi

 “Hidden Figures” is a label for the oppressed women that were the foundations of America and NASA’s race to the moon.
-The title can be literally translated to define the women working at the Langley Research centre who were essentially “hidden figures” from the view of the rest of the world being segregated from the rest of the centre in a seperate building named the West Are Computing Division.
+The title can be literally translated to define the women working at the Langley Research centre who were essentially “hidden figures” from the view of the rest of the world being segregated from the rest of the centre in a separate building named the West Are Computing Division.

 “Hidden Figures” exposes the realities for women in the 1960’s and the movement started by women like them and the revolutions that come about due to war.
 The film presents empowering women role models in high intensity positions achieving the unimaginable.
 While the storyline “Hidden Figures” presents is groundbreaking the movie in itself is revolutionary casting three strong powerful lead acts as African American black women, the fact that the casting is a revolutionary act proves we still have a long way to go in terms of equality however, “…any upward movement is movement for us all.”
 I personally found the film relatable as a female striving for an academic life and could relate to the same views of the main characters of “Hidden Figures”.
-However, I believe any person no matter what gender, colour, or beliefs they may have could relate to this film in some way whether it be in terms of ambition, determination or empowerment to others.
+However, I believe any person no matter what gender, colour or beliefs they may have, could relate to this film in some way whether it be in terms of ambition, determination or empowerment to others.